luisdelaye/Mexstrain/README.md

 ```

-The first column shows the metadata.tsv name that is lacking in color_ordering.tsv, the second columns shows the geographical context of the name and the third column shows again the geographical context of the name.
+The first column shows the metadata.tsv name that is lacking in color_ordering.tsv, the second column shows the geographical context of the name and the third column shows again the geographical context of the name.
 Each column is separated by a tab.
 We will use this file to create a new metadata file where all names are in color_ordering.tsv.

 Now that you have an overview of which names do not match (for any of the above and many other reasons), we are going to proceed to fix them.
 For this, we will use the script substitute_names.pl and some manual curation.
 You will need to do the following two things: identify which names are simply lacking in color_ordering.tsv and add them to this file (and to lat_longs.tsv, see below); and identify which names do exist in metadata.tsv and color_ordering.tsv (and lat_longs.tsv) but do not match exactly.
 In this last case, you will need to modify these names.
 We will show next how to proceed with several examples.